Feoggou/zSearch/README.md

 By this, the functionality of the old SearchApp (https://github.com/Feoggou/searchapp) will be rewritten, in a more professional manner.

-A previous attempt of rewriting that project was https://github.com/Feoggou/old.zSearch, which was finally abandoned because its development strayed too much on the "design upfront" path.
+A previous attempt of rewriting that project had been https://github.com/Feoggou/old.zSearch, which was finally abandoned because its development strayed too much on the "design upfront" path.